moramezan/servicebus/README.md

 # Reflection

-The use of a '[service summary](https://github.com/bigassforce/amos/blob/master/src/Summary.cls)' inner class behaves as a discovery mechanism.
+The use of a '[service definition](https://github.com/bigassforce/oasis/blob/master/src/Definition.cls)' inner class behaves as a discovery mechanism.
 Given just the class name string, the presence or absence of the marker class inside can be readily detected:

 ```
 Boolean isService(String className) {
-    Type reflector = className + '.' + 'Summary';
+    Type reflector = className + '.' + 'Definition';
     return reflector != null;
 }
 ```

-Further, this service summary class is capable of providing information about the behaviour of a service.
+Further, this service definition class is capable of providing information about the behaviour of a service.
 Such as its event parameters and its cardinality.
 Properties such as the setting object expose configuration mechanisms.

 ```
-public class Summary extends Abstract.Service.Summary {
+public class Definition {
     String Tag = 'Order Management';
     String Label = 'Order Extract Items';
     String Icon = 'arrow_divide';